TrashPandaCode/reports/pmpt-bv-final/chapters/dataset.typ

       RT60 values overlayed for all rooms (including outliers) across all frequency bands ],
     image("../images/rt60_outlier_curves.png"),
-  )
+  )<rt60_outlier_curves>
   from low-frequency noise and other artifacts.
   Consequently, our final dataset comprises five frequency bands: $250 "Hz"$, $500 "Hz"$, $1 "kHz"$, $2 "kHz"$, $4 "kHz"$ and $8 "kHz"$.

-  Due to some outliers in the dataset, we capped RT60 values exceeding 4 seconds by applying local linear interpolation.
+  Due to some outliers in the dataset (as shown in @rt60_outlier_curves and @rt60_outlier_boxplot), we capped RT60 values exceeding 4 seconds by applying local linear interpolation.
 This adjustment was necessary to ensure that the model could effectively learn from the data without being skewed by extreme values.

   #figure(
     caption: [
       Boxplot of RT60 values across all frequency bands, highlighting outliers ],
     image("../images/rt60_outlier_boxplot.png"),
-  )
+  )<rt60_outlier_boxplot>

   The dataset was then split into training, validation, and test sets, with the split performed on a room-wise basis, with $10%$ for validation, $20%$ for testing, and the remaining $70%$ for training.
 This approach ensures that all images and RT60 values for a given room are consistently assigned to the same set, preventing data leakage and ensuring that the model is evaluated on unseen rooms.